ssilverman/QNEthernet/README.md

 ### `IPAddress` operators

-The core library version of `IPAddress` is missing a `==` operator that can compare `const IPAddress` values.
-In addition, it is completely missing a `!=` operator.
+The core library version of `IPAddress` is missing `==` and `!=` operators that can compare `const IPAddress` values.
 Provided in this library are these two operators.
 They are declared as follows in the usual namespace:

 1. `bool operator==(const IPAddress &a, const IPAddress &b);`
 2. `bool operator!=(const IPAddress &a, const IPAddress &b);`